azurre/simplelog-php/README.md

-SimpleLog
+Simple Logger PSR-3 logger
 =====================

-### Powerful PSR-3 logging.
-So easy, it's simple!

-SimpleLog is a powerful PSR-3 logger for PHP that is simple to use.
+Simple Logger is a powerful PSR-3 logger for PHP that is simple to use.

-Simplicity is achieved by providing great defaults.
-No options to configure!
-Yet flexible enough to meet most logging needs.
-And if your application's logging needs expand beyond what SimpleLog provides, since it implements PSR-3, you can drop in another great PSR-3 logger like [MonoLog](https://github.com/Seldaek/monolog) in its place when the time comes with minimal changes.

-It is actively under development with development (0.y.z) releases.

 Features
 --------

  * Power and Simplicity
  * PSR-3 logger interface
+ * Multiple handlers support
  * Multiple log level severities
  * Log channels
  * Process ID logging